lanl-aea/waves/docs/tutorial_07_cartesian_product_waves.rst

       :start-after: marker-2
       :end-before: marker-3

-The code above generates the parameter study for this tutorial, using the :meth:`waves.parameter_generators.CartesianProduct` method.
+The code above generates the parameter study for this tutorial using the :meth:`waves.parameter_generators.CartesianProduct` method.
 The ``parameter_schema`` that was imported in previous code is used to define the parameter bounds, and the ``output_file_template`` option defines how the parameter set output files will be named, and subsequently how the parameter sets will be accessed in the ``parameter_study`` object.
 The